Black-winged stilt

 Want to know an interesting Factoid?

+It has the second longest legs of all birds with the Flamingo having the number one spot.
 Both the male and female incubate the eggs and look after their offspring, how modern is that?

 How does it sound?